Sunday, September 15, 2024

 I tried - in vain - to get the attention of our red-shirted waiter to order another roll for the girl, but he was busy arguing Bob knows what with the Mirchi-360 white-shirt.

 Almost 20 minutes had gone by the time our rolls came, and I had lost my appetite so I ended up giving my roll, along with the chutney, to the girl.
-After a few minutes, my son handed me back the empty plate; empty except for the small bowl of chutney that he did not even open.
+After a few minutes, my son handed me back the empty plate; empty except for the small bowl of chutney that he had not even opened.

 Part Six: Part Six: To Turn, or Not to Turn, Is That a Question? - September 9, 2022